 In november 2015, MAX IV and NSC formally decided to develop a HPC platform for MX in support of Swedish MAX IV users giving the PReSTO project the status of a MAX IV satellite.

-Swedish structural biologists can access the PReSTO project today by requesting membership in its predessesor pilot project (SNIC 2017/1-199) according to:
+Swedish structural biologists can access and use PReSTO by requesting membership in compute project (SNIC 2019/3-326):

 explain basic HPC commands

 BioMAX data processing scripts/settings/keywords

 Description of issues

 convenient GUI launching at single compute/login node